 What is the difference between the Medicare Levy and the Medicare Levy Surcharge?

 Medicare Levy = 2% of taxable income, paid by almost all Australian taxpayers above the low-income threshold, funds Medicare.
 Everyone pays unless explicitly exempt.
-Medicare Levy Surcharge = an ADDITIONAL 1–1.5% applied ONLY to higher earners (above $97k singles / $194k families) who don't hold private hospital cover.
+Medicare Levy Surcharge = an ADDITIONAL 1–1.5% applied ONLY to higher earners (above $105,000 singles / $210,000 families for 2026–27) who don't hold private hospital cover.
 Private hospital cover removes the MLS but does NOT remove the Medicare Levy.

 What is Lifetime Health Cover loading?